lstsgroup/vibrant/_sources/Keyword_Glossary.rst.txt

     :unit: Hartree/Bohr (a.u.)
     :type: string

-    This is the path of the file containing the system forces to build hessian.
+    File containing the system's forces to build the Hessian matrix.

 Block: dipoles
 -------------